Hate writing? Not got many photos? Don’t worry.

 The video below explains good practice when preparing photos/graphics/images for a website:

-4. Add rich media content (Video, Audio etc.)
+4. Add Rich Media Content (Video, Audio etc.)

 If, for example, you’re wanting to add video and audio, a YouTube account and a Soundcloud account would be set up by me on your behalf, so the media could be eventually uploaded to these sites and subsequently embedded in webpages on your site.